Health Professionals Community

 🥳 Our First Member Interview

-I’m excited to share that our very first founding member interview was published last week!
+I’m excited to share that our very first founding member interview was published recently!
 It's a beautiful way to spotlight the incredible expertise within this group and give visibility to the thoughtful, meaningful work you’re all doing.

 You can read the interview and support his work here: